 Research suggests that factors, such as body image, traumatic experiences with weight, and weight stigma can bar people from participating in sports and exercise.
 However, the matter of the fact is that "all bodies are capable of moving and being active, and we should celebrate the incredible diversity of bodies out there," says Stephanie Thomas, CPT, a personal trainer at Stephanie Thomas Fitness.
 While the fitness industry still has a long way to go, size-inclusive workout equipment is just one great way to get people of all physicalities moving.

-Bridget O'Carroll, the founder of Studio Qila, the first Native-owned digital fitness platform, says that workouts should be accessible from a physical and equipment standpoint.
+Bridget O'Carroll, the founder of Studio Qila, the first Native-owned digital fitness platform, says that workouts should be accessible from a physical and equipment standpoint, regardless of whether you're using weight machines or free weights.
 While most of her Pilates workouts can be done using body weight or common household items, O'Carroll likes to use size-friendly equipment like sliders, light weights, and a yoga mat.
 Not only are these items low-cost, "these allow you to add resistance and stability work to bodyweight exercises," says O'Carroll.

 Since exercise is not a one-size-fits-all, we tapped three personal trainers and asked them for their input on the best size-inclusive equipment.
 Scroll down to see size-friendly equipment that will help build strength, grow muscle, and improve your cardio.